akanksha260991/bs_docs_revamp_content/automate/getting-started/nodejs.md

 Text Logs are a comprehensive record of your test.
 They are used to identify all the steps executed in the test and troubleshoot errors for the failed step.
 Text Logs are accessible from the Automate dashboard or via our [REST API](https://www.browserstack.com/automate/rest-api).

 **Visual Logs**
-Visual Logs automatically capture the screenshots generated at every Selenium command run through your Javascript.
+Visual Logs automatically capture the screenshots generated at every Selenium command run through your NodeJS script.
 Visual logs help with debugging the exact step and the page where failure occurred.
 They also help identify any layout or design related issues with your web pages on different browsers.

 Visual Logs are disabled by default.
 In order to enable Visual Logs you will need to set **browserstack.debug** capability to **'true'**:
 ```